 Each release for the O-RAN SC will need to define the scope of the software for each release.
 Each release planning will need to set goals that advance the software but works within the limitations of the available O-ARN alliance specification, testable functions, and software development resources.
 Open source projects work to accomplish a solution over multiple releases, however each release should have clear objectives that advance the software projects and end to end stack objectives.

+Figure 1 - O-RAN architecture

 O-RAN SC Release “A”